-In accordance with Law 94/2010 of 29 December 2010 on non-resident income tax (hereinafter Law 94/2010) which taxes the income obtained in Andorra by individuals and entities considered by law as non-resident for tax purposes, the Andbank Group companies resident for tax purposes in Andorra are subject to withholding and has applied withholding of 10% on non-resident suppliers of services since 1 April 2011, the enactment date of this law.
-On 1 December 2011 the General Council of the Principality of Andorra approved Law 18/2011 of 1 December 2011 amending Law 94/2010 which will be applicable as of 1 January 2012.
+In accordance with Law 94/2010 of 29 December 2010 on non-resident income tax (hereinafter Law 94/2010) which taxes the income obtained in Andorra by individuals and entities considered by law as non-resident for tax purposes, Deferred tax liabilities arising from temporary differences the Andbank Group companies resident for tax purposes in associated with investments in subsidiaries, associates or Andorra are subject to withholding and has applied withholding jointly-controlled entities are recognised, except if the of 10% on non-resident suppliers of services since 1 April Andbank Group is able to control the timing of the reversal of 2011. the enactment date of this law.
+On 1 December 2011 the temporary difference and it is not probable that the the General Council of the Principality of Andorra approved difference will reverse in the future.
+Deferred tax assets are Law 18/2011 of 1 December 2011 amending Law 94/2010 only recognised provided that it is probable that the which will be applicable as of 1 January 2012. consolidated entities will have sufficient taxable income against which they can be utilised and that they do not arise The Andbank Group recognises transitory balances from the initial recognition (in a business combination) of other corresponding to personal income tax collected from nonassets and liabilities in a transaction that affects neither residents under Other liabilities/Taxes/Tax collection accounts, accounting profit nor taxable income.

-The Andbank Group recognises transitory balances corresponding to personal income tax collected from non-residents under Other liabilities/Taxes/Tax collection accounts, provided that payment has not been definitively made to the corresponding authority.
+provided that payment has not been definitively made to the corresponding authority.

-I. Law 5/2014 of 24 April 2014 on personal income tax

-On 24 April 2014 the General Council of the Principality of Andorra approved Law 5/2014 on personal income tax which entered into force on 1 January 2015.
-This law constitutes a basic pillar of the Principality of Andorra's economic opening process, to the extent that it involves the creation of personal income tax which is compatible with that existing in neighbouring countries, the European Union and the OECD.

-This tax is levied, inter alia, on the savings of taxpayers and individuals, specifically interest and similar income (investment yield), as well as capital gains or losses at a tax rate of 10%.
+At each reporting date, the Andbank Group reviews recognised deferred tax assets and liabilities for the purpose I. Law 5/2014 of 24 April 2014 on personal income tax of verifying that they remain effective and the appropriate adjustments are made on the basis of the findings of the On 24 April 2014 the General Council of the Principality of analyses performed.
+In those circumstances in which it is Andorra approved Law 5/2014 on personal income tax which uncertain how a specific requirement of the tax law applies entered into force on 1 January 2015.
+This law constitutes a to a particular transaction or circumstance, and the basic pillar of the Principality of Andorra's economic opening acceptability of the definitive tax treatment depends on the process, to the extent that it involves the creation of personal decisions taken by the relevant taxation authorities in the income tax which is compatible with that existing in future, the entity recognises and measures current and neighbouring countries, the European Union and the OECD. deferred tax assets and liabilities, where applicable, considering whether it is probable or not that the taxation This tax is levied, inter alia, on the savings of taxpavers and authorities will accept a certain uncertain tax treatment. individuals, specifically interest and similar income (investment then the valuation of the corresponding tax assets or yield), as well as capital gains or losses at a tax rate of 10%. liabilities reflects the amounts that the entity intends to recover from (pay to) to the taxation authorities.

-The Andbank Group recognises transitory balances corresponding to personal income tax collected under Other liabilities/Taxes/Tax collection accounts in the consolidated statement of financial position, provided that payment has not been definitively made to the corresponding authority.
+The Andbank Group recognises transitory balances corresponding to personal income tax collected under Other Income or expenses recognised directly in equity that do not liabilities/Taxes/Tax collection accounts in the consolidated increase or decrease taxable income are accounted for as statement of financial position, provided that payment has not temporary differences. been definitively made to the corresponding authority.